Gurumukhi Superfast Express: 12325 Route & halts

-Route & Halts
+12325 Route & halts

-The important halts of the train are :

 Traction

-As the route is fully electrified, it is hauled by a Howrah Loco Shed-based WAP-4 / WAP-7 locomotive from Kolkata to Nangal Dam, and vice versa.
+As the route is fully electrified, it is hauled by a Sealdah Loco Shed based WAP-7 locomotive from Kolkata to Nangal Dam, and vice versa.

-Rake sharing & Maintenance
+Rake sharing and maintenance

 The train is maintained by the Kolkata Coaching Depot.
 The same rake is used for 13137/13138 Kolkata–Azamgarh Weekly Express for one way which is altered by the second rake on the other way.

 Coach composition

-The train consists of 15 ICF coach:
+The train consists of 20 LHB coach: